Extreme E

-Extreme E is an FIA-sanctioned international off-road racing series that uses spec silhouette electric SUVs to race in remote parts of the world, such as the Saudi Arabian desert or the Arctic.
-All racing locations are chosen to raise awareness for some aspects of climate change and Extreme E maintains a "Legacy Programme" which intends to provide social and environmental support for those locations.
-The series also promotes gender equality in motorsport by mandating that all teams consist of a female and a male driver who share equal driving duties.
+Extreme E (XE) was an international off-road racing series that used spec silhouette electric SUVs to race in remote parts of the world, such as the Saudi Arabian desert or the Arctic.
+All racing locations were chosen to raise awareness for some aspects of climate change and Extreme E maintained a "Legacy Programme" to provide social and environmental support for those locations.
+The series also promoted gender equality in motorsport by mandating that all teams consist of a female and a male driver who share equal driving duties.

 The first season began with the Desert X-Prix in Saudi Arabia in April 2021.
-Team X44 is the defending champion.
+After four seasons, the last of which was abandoned halfway, the series held one final event in 2025 and was replaced by hydrogen-based Extreme H.